Turo is offsetting 100% of its estimated global carbon emissions by investing in greenhouse gas-reducing projects

 The planet we love to explore faces an unfolding climate crisis, and travelers are looking for ways to make their journeys more sustainable.
 We believe it’s our collective responsibility to lighten our carbon footprints and do what we can today to contribute to a greener tomorrow.

-Turo is proud to be the first organization in the car sharing or car rental industries to commit to carbon neutrality.
+Turo is proud to be the first peer-to-peer car sharing marketplace to commit to carbon neutrality.
 We’ve seen our platform help to reduce car ownership and encourage electric vehicle adoption, and investing in carbon offsets helps to further promote a positive environmental impact while empowering our community with the confidence to travel and share their cars responsibly.

 How does carbon offsetting work?